Monday, January 7, 2019

 General Notes

-All of the ten LPs are pressed on 180-gram vinyl.
+All of the ten public domain LPs are pressed on 180-gram vinyl.
 All are flat and extremely quiet.
 None of the records is off-center or has a warp.
-There are a few ticks across the 18 sides, but nothing out of the ordinary and all of them are as quiet as the average audiophile US pressing.
+There are a few ticks across the 18 sides, but nothing out of the ordinary, and all of them are as quiet as the average audiophile US pressing.
 Except for the Pan Am release, which comes in a plain white paper dust sleeve, all the albums have white, poly-lined dust sleeves.
 All of the jackets are printed on medium to heavy stock.
 Seven of the ten labels reproduce the original jackets.
 All of the jacket images are clear and sharp, and the type is clear and legible on all of the releases.
 Eight of the ten disks were pressed at gzvinyl in the Czech Republic.
 The Jazz Workshop disk was pressed at MPO in France, and The Vinyl Passion disk was pressed at Record Industry in Holland.
 Six of the ten (Green Corner, Jazz Wax, Pan Am, Vinyl Lovers, Wax Time and Vinyl Passion) say they were made using Direct Metal Mastering (DMM).

 Conclusions